 Earhart’s fame and her continuing struggle to give women the opportunity to fly resulted in her appointment as a consultant in careers for women at Purdue University.
 The university trustees established a $50,000 fund for aeronautical research to encourage the study of aeronautics.

-One of the interesting friendships Earhart developed at that time was with Mrs. Franklin D. Roosevelt.
-She was planning to teach Eleanor Roosevelt to fly, and the First Lady actually got a student permit.
+One of the interesting friendships Earhart developed at that time was with Eleanor Roosevelt.
+She was planning to teach Eleanor to fly, and the First Lady actually got a student permit.
 Mrs. Roosevelt never pursued the matter, but the two corresponded frequently.

 The flight began from Oakland on March 17, 1937, with Frederick Noonan and Captain Harry Manning, an experienced ship captain, serving as navigators, and Paul Mantz, a movie stunt pilot, acting as co-pilot.
 Mantz was to go along as far as Honolulu, Noonan would continue on to Howland, and Manning would stay with the flight until they reached Darwin, Australia.
 Earhart would fly the rest of the trip alone.
 Noonan, a competent navigator with a reputation for excessive drinking, had been on the Pan American pioneering runs across the Pacific.
 Manning was captain of USS President Roosevelt and had agreed to take a six-month leave of absence from his ship to participate in Earhart’s flight.